Como Lake Logo

 In 2019, CRWD, with guidance and support from the City of Saint Paul, Ramsey County, and the Minnesota Department of Natural Resources, outlined the Como Lake Management Plan.
 By implementing the industry’s best practices, science, and technology, the Como Lake Management Plan identifies strategies to address water quality and ecosystem health issues, including those caused by the presence of invasive curly-leaf pondweed.

-To support further establishment and growth of native aquatic plants CRWD has been working to reduce carp populations in Como Lake through netting and electrofishing since 2022.
-Through these efforts, carp populations are now below the critical threshold for water quality and the negative impacts from carp in Como Lake have decreased.
-CRWD will continue to work on the removal of common carp in Como Lake since they uproot plants and severely disturb the upper layer of the lake bottom when feeding.
-Even small populations of carp in the lake can impact water quality and clarity along with disrupting the native plant community.
+To support further establishment and growth of native aquatic plants, CRWD has been working to reduce carp populations in Como Lake through netting and electrofishing since 2022.
+Through these efforts, carp populations are now below the critical threshold for water quality, and the carp’s negative impacts on Como Lake have decreased.
+CRWD continues to work on removing common carp in Como Lake since they uproot plants and severely disturb the upper layer of the lake bottom when feeding.
+Even small populations of carp in the lake can degrade water quality and clarity, and disrupt the native plant community.
 By reducing carp populations in Como Lake, we are working to ensure that conditions in the lake continue to improve.

 Results and Ongoing Efforts